jaimelub17/projects/corporate-scorecard/README.md

 ## Why this exists

-I was really excited about this opportunity and wanted to show that I can do the job: take raw transactional data, build a governed KPI layer with tests and documentation, and make it trustworthy enough for a CFO and auditors.
+I was really excited about this opportunity and wanted challenge myself and see how I would enjoy the job: take raw transactional data, build a governed KPI layer with tests and documentation, and make it trustworthy enough for a CFO and auditors.

 ## Stack